 1. Eating right for muscle knots

-Being dehydrated might be a major cause behind the muscle knots that you are experiencing.
+Being dehydrated is likely a major cause of the muscle knots that you are experiencing.
 Are you drinking enough water?
 Probably none of us are.
 You should be drinking 7-9 glasses of water each day.
 How many of us actually do that?
 One way to help fulfill your body’s water requirements is by carrying a water bottle with you, or by setting a reminder on your phone that will notify you to refill that glass of water every hour.

 2. Keep moving to prevent muscle knots

-Try to avoid sitting in the same position for too long whether it is while you are reading, playing games on your phone and so on.
-It is important to get up and walk around every hour at work.
-Even while seated at your desk, make small movements like turning your neck from side to side, straightening out your back, uncrossing the legs and the like.
+Try to avoid sitting in the same position for too long.
+Whether it is while you are reading, playing games on your phone, or writing that next great blog post take occasional breaks to get up and move.
+It is important to get up and walk around every hour or so while at work.
+Even while seated at your desk, make small movements like turning your neck from side to side, straightening out your back, or uncrossing your legs.
 This simple movement strategy can go a long way in preventing muscle knots.

 3. Exercise regularly for muscle knots

-Our bodies are built to perform.
+Our bodies are built to move.
 Many of the structures in our bodies are nourished through movement.
+Movement also helps to reduce inflammation and push fluids back into circulation.
 Stretching and exercising regularly helps release tension from the muscles and maintain that ever important flexibility.
-It is highly suggested to get at least 30 minutes of light exercises and/or stretching every day.
+It is highly recommended to get at least 30 minutes of light exercises and/or stretching every day.
 It not only helps the muscles, but it also has a positive impact on the heart and mind.